 To treat hormonal breakouts, use a gentle cleanser, like the CeraVe Hydrating Cream-to-Foam Cleanser and an oil-free moisturizer, like the La Roche-Posay Effaclar Matte Mattifying Moisturizer.

 Protective Face Masks

-While wearing protective face masks are necessary to keep ourselves and others healthy during the COVID-19 pandemic, they can also lead to breakouts around the mouth area, aka maskne.
-Not only does the trapped air lead to a buildup of bacteria, oil and clogged pores, but the friction can lead to a type of acne called acne mechanica.
+While wearing protective face masks are necessary to keep ourselves and others healthy during the COVID-19 pandemic, they can also lead to breakouts around the mouth area, a.k.a. maskne.
+Not only does the trapped air lead to a buildup of bacteria, oil and clogged pores, but the friction can lead to a type of condition called acne mechanica.